pluralsight/guides/draft/devops/using-mysql-docker-for-development/article.md

 * [Linux](https://docs.docker.com/engine/installation/linux/)
 * [Windows](https://download.docker.com/win/beta/InstallDocker.msi)

+One more requirement is to have docker-compose installed as well.
+You can install it by following the instructions [here](https://docs.docker.com/compose/install/).

 > I'll be using OSX for running the below commands, but they can be used on Linux systems as well